-Place squash mixture in blender.
+Place squash mixture in a blender.
 Add salt, pepper and nutmeg and blend until smooth.
 Add Gruyere cheese and 2 ounces of mozzarella.
 Blend until cheese is well incorporated.
-Pour into bowl.
+Pour into a bowl.

-Heat large skillet over medium heat and add oil.
+Heat a large skillet over medium heat and add oil.
 Add onion, mushroom and chopped Swiss chard stems.
-Turn heat up to medium high and cook until browned and liquid evaporates (7-10 minutes).
+Turn heat up to medium-high and cook until browned and liquid evaporates (7-10 minutes).

-Add chard and 1 tbls vegetable broth.
+Add chard and 1 tbsp vegetable broth.
 Cover and cook 2-3 minutes or until chard wilts.
-Place vegetable mixture into cheesecloth lined colander and allow to drain for 10 minutes.
-Place mixture into bowl and toss in pine nuts.
+Place vegetable mixture into a cheesecloth-lined colander and allow to drain for 10 minutes.
+Place mixture into a bowl and toss in pine nuts.

 Mix ricotta and egg until well incorporated.

 Coat 11 x 7-inch baking pan with cooking spray.
-Spread ½ cup bechamel sauce on bottom of pan.
-Lay two lasagna noodles on top of sauce.
+Spread ½ cup bechamel sauce on the bottom of the pan.
+Lay two lasagna noodles on top of the sauce.

 ½ cup ricotta and ⅓ cup mozzarella cubes.
 Top with 2 lasagna noodles.

-Put remaining sauce, mozzarella and Parmesan cheese on top of lasagna.
-Spray aluminum foil with cooking spray and lay over top of pan.
+Put remaining sauce, mozzarella and Parmesan cheese on top of the lasagna.
+Spray aluminum foil with cooking spray and lay over top of the pan.